 1. Rob decides to go for a bike tour, leaving from an urban area where good coverage is available and going towards a rural area, where coverage is worse.
 Before starting to ride, Rob shares a link with his friend Anne to keep streaming his position from his smart glasses and sending alerts in case of an accident.

 2. Rob is talking to his friend Anne, while cycling towards an area where the coverage of his smart glasses is getting worse.
 Similarly, the coverage of the smart phone is getting worse, but because it has a stronger transmitter and more capable antenna configuration the signal has not deteriorated so much as for the smart glasses.
-Before the smart glasses start performing a handover, the cellular system coordinates the cooperation between UEs by (1) routing part of the communication via the smart phone, and (2) coordinating the mobility procedures of both UEs by using the stronger signal of the mobile phone for more reliable communication with both UEs in order to enhance service continuity and overall reliability.
-The cellular system may use measurements, UE capability information, proximity information and other information about the UEs to configure the UEs for a coordinated mobility procedure and to trigger/perform the coordination.
+In order to prolong the service availability and overall reliability for both UE, the cellular system coordinates the cooperation between the UEs by (1) routing or duplicating part of the communication via the smart phone, or by (2) coordinating e.g. the mobility procedures of both UEs by using the stronger signal of the mobile phone for more reliable communication with both UEs.
+The cellular system may use measurements, UE capability information, proximity information and other information about the UEs to configure the UEs to trigger/perform the coordination.

 3. After cycling 30 Km Rob takes a break, and he would like to share a video he made with his friend Anne.
 The battery of his glasses is at a very low level, the coverage is poor, and the video is bulky.
 However, the smart phone can cooperate in the data transfer to increase reliability and performance, e.g. using cooperative transmission or by transmitting (a subset of) the data via direct and/or indirect network connection.
 The cellular system coordinates the cooperation between UEs to perform the data transfer via both the smart phone and smart glasses increasing the reliability and speed of the data transfer so that Rob can share the video timely.